 In Northern Ireland, the letters identifying the type of case always appear in brackets after the numbers and, since 1999, the file number has been based on a financial year rather than a calendar year.
 Thus C72/98(IB) was the number of the decision reported as R 2/00 (IB); C3/01-02(IS) was the number of the decision reported as R 1/02 (IS).
 The letters themselves are based on the official abbreviation used by the Department for Social Development and its predecessors for the relevant benefit and so they are not always the same as the ones used in Great Britain.
 A "T" in brackets after the file number or reported number indicates a decision of a Tribunal of Northern Ireland Commissioners.
+From 2010 any reported Northern Ireland Commissioners' decisions are published in the AACR series and numbered accordingly.

-Decisions of the Upper Tribunal that appear on the website of the AAC are given a title (anonymous pending review) and a neutral citation number.
-See the Senior President's Practice Statement Form of decisions and neutral citation: First-tier Tribunal and Upper Tribunal on or after 3 November 2008, published on the Tribunals Service website page www.tribunals.gov.uk/Tribunals/Rules/rules.htm and reproduced after this Note.
-Decisions of the Upper Tribunal reported in this series during 2009 are given an "R" number, but with the addition of the title and neutral citation number, and published in sequence with Commissioners' decisions, eg CH/3160/2007 becomes AH v Mendip District Council and the Secretary of State for Work and Pensions [2008] UKUT 18 (AAC), R(H) 3/09 and should be so cited.
+Decisions of the Upper Tribunal that appear on the website of the AAC are given a title (under current practice, usually anonymised) and a neutral citation number.
+See the Senior President's Practice Statement Form of decisions and neutral citation: First-tier Tribunal and Upper Tribunal on or after 3 November 2008, published at www.tribunals.gov.uk/ Tribunals/Rules/rules .htm and reproduced after this Note.
+Decisions of the Upper Tribunal reported in this series during 2009 were given an "R" number, but with the addition of the title and neutral citation number, and published in sequence with Commissioners' decisions, eg CH/3160/2007 became AH v Mendip District Council and the Secretary of State for Work and Pensions [2008] UKUT 18 (AAC), R(H) 3/09 and should be so cited.